Our weekly round up of this week's biggest new tours, shows and events.

-“I am delighted that we can offer the most accessible, fair priced and highly anticipated RLWC to fans not only here in England but also those from across the world,” says RLWC2021 Chief Executive, Jon Dutton, championing the wide reach of the tournaments.
+“I am delighted that we can offer the most accessible, fair priced and highly anticipated RLWC to fans not only here in England but also those from across the world,” said RLWC 2021 Chief Executive Jon Dutton, championing the wide reach of the tournaments.

-“There is a real opportunity for fans to not only support their own nation, but also the realistic and affordable possibility of seeing some of the other high-profile games and maybe adopting a second team in the tournament.”
+“There is a real opportunity for fans to not only support their own nation, but also the realistic and affordable possibility of seeing some of the other high-profile games and maybe adopting a second team in the tournament,” he added.

-Tickets for the Rugby League World Cup 2021 will be released in three stages; Priority Access, Ticket Ballot and General Sale.
+Tickets for the Rugby League World Cup 2021 are being released in three stages: priority access, ticket ballot and general sale.

-Priority Access will be available from 21 September – 13 October 2020 to key groups including loyal fans and the Rugby League community.
-Fans are asked to sign up to the RLWC2021 mailing list for more information.
+Priority Access ran from 21 September – 13 October 2020 to key groups including loyal fans and the Rugby League community.

-Further information and registration for tickets can be found on the official RLWC2021 website.
+Further information about tickets can be found on the official RLWC 2021 website.

-The news comes after the full schedule was revealed, seeing hosts England take on Samoa at London’s St James Park on the opening day of the men’s tournament (23 October 2021), as reigning champions Australia kickstart their campaign to retain their title against Fiji at the KCOM Stadium in Hull.
+Revealed last summer, the full schedule for Rugby League World Cup 2021 sees hosts England take on Samoa at London’s St James Park on the opening day of the men’s tournament (23 October 2021), as reigning champions Australia kickstart their campaign to retain their title against Fiji at the KCOM Stadium in Hull.